Tomoki Hiwatashi: 2014–2015 season

 Hiwatashi competed on the junior level during the 2014–2015 season.
 He won the bronze medal at the Midwestern Sectionals and placed fifth at the 2015 U.S. Championships.
 He ended his season with the junior gold medal at the International Challenge Cup.

-2015–2016 season
+2015–2016 season: World Junior bronze

 In 2015–2016, Hiwatashi debuted on the JGP series, placing fifth in Colorado Springs, Colorado before winning the bronze medal in Zagreb, Croatia.
 He won the junior silver medal at the Midwestern Sectionals, finishing second to Alexei Krasnozhon, and went on to become the junior national champion, outscoring Kevin Shum by 14.78 points for gold at the 2016 U.S. Championships.
 Later that month, he was selected to replace the injured Nathan Chen at the 2016 World Junior Championships in Debrecen, Hungary.

 In March at the World Junior Championships, he placed sixth in the short program and third in the free skate to win the bronze medal behind Daniel Samohin of Israel and Nicolas Nadeau of Canada.
 He was coached by Alexander Ouriashev in Glen Ellyn, Illinois.